ice-droid-99/K-Bot/README.md

 <br>
 4.Basic Arithmetic Operations using Regex
 <br>
-5.Can fetch current Date and Time for any city
+5.Can fetch current Date and Time for any Place.
+Uses Regex Pattern , Geopy , TimezoneFinder , Pytz Libraries